 Written by Jolt Squirrel

 The vision of the Furry Raiders is to connect with other furries, whether it is by gathering in various spaces together to bond, or grand trips like these.
-Many hands pitched in together to make this trip work, and these many hands made some serious sacrifices to be here and pushed through with serious challenges during planning and in this story, as you will soon read.
+Many hands pitched in together to make this trip work, and these many hands made some serious sacrifices to make it on the trip.
+As you will soon read, these Raiders pushed through with some challenges during the great expedition, but it makes for an adventure so worthwhile.
 It is our hope that this story inspires you to venture into horizons that no other furry has dared to put on their fursuit and freely express themselves.